edmargomes/drupal-erp-connect/README.md

 ## Setup
 1 - Clone this repository with folder's name erp_connect in your modules folder.

-2 - Added your tiny token in settings file
+2 - Added your tiny token in settings file and field to use to save tiny id information for your entities.
+If you haven't tiny_id field, you need create like integer and add in the user profile and variations products.
 ```
 $settings['tiny'] = [
-  'token' => 'your_token'
+  'token' => 'your_token',
+  'erp_id' => 'field_tiny_id',
 ];
 ```